VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/playground.md

 1. If necessary, specify variables in the **QUERY VARIABLES** tab.

     !!! info
         Some variables can be obtained from other queries.
-For exmplae, you can retrieve the user ID by executing the `createUser` mutation, and to obtain the cart ID, you can use the `cart` query.
+For example, you can retrieve the user ID by executing the `createUser` mutation, and to obtain the cart ID, you can use the `cart` query.

 1. To provide a token: